-Students put their classroom learning to the test at academic competitions, including the College Fed Challenge in Manhattan, for SUNY Oneonta Business students.
+Students put their classroom learning to the test at academic competitions for SUNY Oneonta Business students, including the College Fed Challenge in Manhattan.
 Oneonta has also outshone the competition at the National Model United Nations Conference in New York City, bringing home awards several years in a row.

 Students complete credit-bearing internships in their fields each year.
 Locations range from the Oneonta region to New York City to international placements in nine countries.
-We also offer a variety of study abroad and exchange opportunities, including short-term, faculty-led field courses; a new Fashion program at the Istituto Europeo di Design in Milan; and more than 1,000 programs through the SUNY Study Abroad Consortium.
+We also offer a variety of study abroad and international exchange opportunities, including short-term, faculty-led field courses; a new Fashion program at the Istituto Europeo di Design in Milan; and more than 1,000 programs through the SUNY Study Abroad Consortium.

 With hundreds of hours of entertainment, athletic events, and social programming every semester, there’s plenty to do on campus.
 And with more than 157 Student Association–funded clubs and organizations, ranging from the Accounting Society to the Zombie Defense Corps, there’s an activity for every interest.

 More than a dozen clubs have a multicultural or diversity-related focus, and a variety of programming—including speakers, films, readings, plays, festivals, and leadership conferences—is offered each semester.
 The College’s Center for Multicultural Experiences, which recently reopened after extensive renovations, is a popular gathering place and home to an array of social and academic events.

 SUNY Oneonta students are well prepared for life after college.
 By the time they hit senior year, nearly three-quarters have been involved in at least two high-impact learning experiences like studying abroad, doing research with a faculty member, participating in a service learning project, or completing an internship in their field.
-These powerful experiences will not only help you discover what you want to do but give you the tools to succeed—whether that means launching a fulfilling career or continuing your education.
+These powerful experiences will not only help you discover what you want to do but give you the tools to succeed, whether that means launching a fulfilling career or continuing your education.